UrbsLab/STREAMLINE/README.md

     * Allow it to use internal feature importance estimates as an option
     * Give it the list of features to be treated as categorical
 * New `UsefulNotebooks` providing even more post-run data visualizations and customizations
+* Clearly identify which algorithms can be run with missing values present, when user does not wish to apply `impute_data` (not yet fully tested)

 ### Algorithmic extensions
 * Addition of other ML modeling algorithm options